K-12 Teaching and Learning

 “The purpose of the Avon Grove School District is to foster a learning environment for all students to be exceptionally well-prepared to succeed and lead full and meaningful lives.”
 AGSD Mission Statement

 The Avon Grove School District Office of Teaching and Learning directly supports the Mission of the school district through the development and implementation of a rigorous curriculum, professional supports and learning for teachers and staff, and the organization of a comprehensive assessment plan that provides a full picture of each student’s strengths and needs.

-Students in the Avon Grove School District participate in a comprehensive assessment program that provides important information to teachers, students and parents regarding the progress of all students toward their learning goals and targets.
-Combining local assessments, state assessments (PSSA, Keystone, WIDA, etc.), and national assessments (AP, PSSA, SAT, MAP, etc.), teachers and administrators work together to analyze student performance and develop action steps to help all students reach their potential.
+Students in the Avon Grove School District participate in a comprehensive assessment program that provides important information to teachers, students, and parents regarding the progress of all students toward their learning goals and targets.
+Combining local assessments, state assessments (PSSA, Keystone, WIDA, etc.), and national assessments (AP, PSSA, SAT, Exact Path, etc.), teachers and administrators work together to analyze student performance and develop action steps to help all students reach their potential.

 If you have any specific questions, please contact: Assistant Superintendent Dr. Nicole Harvey.

 As a part of the Science Curriculum Writing cycle, resources for K-5 Science, 6-8 Science, Biology, Chemistry, Physics, Anatomy and Physiology, AP Biology, and AP Chemistry are available for public review in the District Office between the dates of February 7, 2024, and March 7, 2024.